pydantic/pydantic/docs/migration-guide-notes.md

 * Types
 	* Standard types
+        * Change to validation of unions where _instances_ are accepted before being validated
 		* Issue with validating "large" ints (need to re-confirm, but I think it's an issue for JSON still; #5151)
 		* Annotations of subclasses of builtins will be validated into the builtin (re-confirm; #5151)
 		* No longer accept a plain dict or mapping as input to a list/set/frozenset field